tummychow/titlechaser/README.md

 - Sitting on the Floor in an Empty Room
 - Ten Hectares per Capita, but Landownership and Per Capita Income
 - Progress in In Vitro Fertilization
+- Under-the-Counter Transactions and Out-of-Fashion Initiatives
+- Bed-and-Breakfast Options in Upstate New York
+- Record-Breaking Borrowings from Medium-Sized Libraries
+- Cross-Stitching for Beginners
+- A History of the Chicago Lying-In Hospital
+- The E-flat Concerto
+- Self-Sustaining Reactions
+- Anti-intellectual Pursuits
+- Does E-mail Alter Thinking Patterns?
+- A Two-Thirds Majority of Non-English-Speaking Representatives
+- Ninety-Fifth Avenue Blues
+- Atari's Twenty-First-Century Adherents

 And here is how titlechaser thinks they should be capitalized (I have bolded the words where titlechaser disagreed with Chicago).